infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 npm install -g prisma2
 ```

+Prisma lets you [introspect](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) your database to derive a data model definition from the current database schema.
+This feature is typically used in [Photon-only](https://github.com/prisma/prisma2/blob/master/docs/photon/use-only-photon.md) projects where database migrations are not performed via [Lift](https://lift.prisma.io), so the data model needs to be updated manually after each database schema change.

-Now you are ready to [introspect](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) the database from the TypeORM project.
+Now you are ready to introspect the database from the TypeORM project.
 Navigate outside of the current project directory so you can start a new project.
 In your terminal, type the command:

 ```sh
 prisma2 init photonjs_app